Bagmati, Sarlahi

 Bagmati is a municipality in Sarlahi District, a part of Province No. 2 in Nepal.
 It was formed in 2016 occupying current 12 sections (wards) from previous 12 former VDCs.
 It occupies an area of 101.18 km2 with a total population of 42,341.

+Sports

+Bagmati Club Football Ground

+Located in Bagmati Municipality, Sarlahi, the Bagmati Club Football Ground serves as the home base for Bagmati Football Club, a rising team in Nepal’s football scene.
+The ground has hosted local tournaments and club events, including jersey handovers and C Division League preparations.
+It’s a vital hub for nurturing grassroots talent and fostering community engagement in Madhesh Province.